United States

 The Pantherette is an experimental American breed project aimed at producing a fully domestic cat with the physical appearance of a miniature black panther — solid black, muscular, golden-eyed, and low-slung — through selective breeding from existing domestic breeds without any wild genetics.

 The black panther — technically a melanistic (all-black) leopard or jaguar — occupies a unique place in human imagination.
-It is the wild cat that appears in mythology, in luxury branding, in childhood dreams, and in the kind of quiet fascination that makes people stop and press their hands against the glass at zoo enclosures.
-The Pantherette is a breed project with a single, explicit ambition: to produce a domestic cat that, when curled in a doorway or moving across a room in low light, genuinely resembles a miniature version of that animal.
+It appears in mythology, luxury branding, childhood dreams, and the kind of quiet fascination that makes people stop and press their hands against the glass at zoo enclosures.
+The Pantherette is a breed project with a single, explicit ambition: to produce a domestic cat that, when curled in a doorway or moving across a room in low light, resembles a miniature version of that animal.
 Solid black coat, golden or yellow eyes, low-slung muscular body, the specific bearing of a cat built for power and silence — these are the targets.
 The Pantherette does not yet have formal registry recognition, and by some measures it is more a breeding aspiration than a fully established breed.
-But the goal is specific, the visual target is compelling, and the domestic temperament that wraps around the panther aesthetic is one of the genuine surprises the project has produced.
+But the goal is specific, the visual target is compelling, and the domestic temperament that wraps around the panther aesthetic has been a notable result of the project.

 The Pantherette is an American breed project that began in the early 2000s, developed by breeders who identified the black panther as the target aesthetic and worked backward from that image to design a breeding program.